 1. Improve Your Products & Services

-The better your products and/or services are, the more likely they are to stand out and stimulate spontaneous word-of-mouth referral.
-While you can’t always change your product to improve its value, you can run a price-reduction promotion to achieve this all the same.
+The better your products and services are, the more likely they are to stand out and stimulate spontaneous word-of-mouth referral.
 This will get customers talking and referring more of their friends and colleagues your way.

 Referral partners are also often called channel partners.
-For instance, if you run a design agency a complementary partner would be a social media agency or advertising agency.
+For example, if you run a design agency, a complimentary partner would be a social media agency or advertising agency.
 They deal with the same target customer group and they provide a complimentary service.